opendata-mvcr/ofn-record-manager/README.md

 ## System Architecture

 The system can be split into two parts. __Main application__ provides management of users, organizations and their records.
-The system manages multiple types of records which are generated dynamically by __Form service__ from models defined in https://github.com/opendata-mvcr/ssp .
+The system manages multiple types of records which are generated dynamically by __Form service__ defined in https://github.com/opendata-mvcr/sgov-forms .

 ## Documentation